 While in Washington DC recently for the annual Institute for Educational Leadership’s National Policy Seminar, the Georgia Fellows were able to visit the offices of Senator Johnny Isakson and Congressman John Lewis.
 Here, Congressman Lewis spends a few moments with his visitors before returning to the House chamber for an important vote.

 The application process is now open for the Class of 2017.
 Click here for the brochure.
 Follow the instructions found there.
-Deadline for submissions is Friday, June 3.
+Deadline for submissions has been extended to Friday, June 10.

 What is EPFP?